dart-lang/site-www/src/_guides/language/sound-problems.md

 ### The covariant keyword

-Some (rarely used) coding patterns rely on tightening a type by overriding a parameter's type with a subtype, which is illegal in strong mode Dart.
+Some (rarely used) coding patterns rely on tightening a type by overriding a parameter's type with a subtype, which is illegal.
 In this case, you can use the `covariant` keyword to tell the analyzer that you are doing this intentionally.
 This removes the static error and instead checks for an invalid parameter type at runtime.